top of page

 This is a brand owned by Black woman aiming to amplify Black literature by creating a clothing line and spotlighting Black written books.

-Black and Pink advocates for prison abolition and fight for the rights of LGBTQ+ prisoners (especially those of color).
-I put this here (as well as in other sections) because the voices of Black queer incarnated people should be centered in ending hyper-incarceration.
+Black and Pink advocates for prison abolition and fight for the rights of LGBTQ+ inmates (especially those of color).

 This group creates art promoting the abolition of the prisons.
 They employ formally incarcerated people and 20% of the profits are donated to bail funds and other grassroots organizations.